vkuzel/SOCKS5-Demo/README.md

 ## Setup

-Use ssh to act as a SOCKS server by connecting to a machine with parameter `-D`.
+Use ssh with parameter `-D` to act as a SOCKS server.
 ```shell
 ssh -D 5555 100.100.100.100
 ```